weikailin/cs3120-toc/syllabus.md

 - [UVA CS 3120 by Prof. Floryan](https://markfloryan.github.io/dmt2/readme.html): This is a different section of the same course.
 - [Harvard CS 121 by Prof. Barak](https://cs121.boazbarak.org/): This is the course at Harvard, which is taught by the author of our textbook.

+{: .caution }
+This syllabus is lightly modified after the first day of class.
+You may find the changes on [GitHub repo](https://github.com/weikailin/cs3120-toc).
+Roughly, they are: the expected due dates of homework, the link to extension form.